ebeaufay/threedtiles/README.md

 ### load tiles outside of view
 By default, only the tiles that intersect the view frustum are loaded.
 When the camera moves, the scene will have to load the missing tiles.
-Instead of this behaviour, you can force the lowest possible LODs to be loaded for tiles around the view so that there are no gaps in the mesh when the camera moves.
+Instead of this behaviour, you can force the lowest possible LODs to be loaded for tiles around the view so that there are no gaps in the mesh when the camera moves or when displaying shadows.

 ```
 tileset.setLoadOutsideView(true);
 ```

+## upcomming features
+ - make a callback available for loaded meshes
+ - provide access to batch and feature tables